Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 The Roots of Medical Cannabis for PTSD

-It’s about anxiety reduction.
+Anxiety reduction forms the benefits of medical cannabis.
 Trauma survivors have been using medical weed for PTSD for some time now.

 In essence, weed (distinctly CBD) serves as a natural PTSD treatment.
 It helps to control intrusive thoughts and images.
 Many veterans, weather survivors, and trauma victims use cannabis for PTSD.